Learn how you can Unlock Limitless Customer Lifetime Value with CleverTap’s All-in-One Customer Engagement Platform.

 Why is customer loyalty important?
 A loyal customer is not only likely to continue buying.
 They are also:

-Strong customer loyalty to a brand leads to more word-of-mouth referrals and a heightened sense of trust between the brand and consumer.
+Strong customer loyalty to a brand leads to more word-of-mouth referrals and a heightened sense of trust between the brand and the consumer.
 Since existing customers are likely your greatest source of revenue, it’s a pretty important factor.

 To help get a better picture of customer loyalty and how to build it, look at the three R’s of customer loyalty.
 Coined by marketing executive Paulo Claussen, Sr. Director of Loyalty at Michaels, these factors can help you successfully establish a loyal customer base.*